KC-7/life-hacks-v2/README.md

 - Visual testing was mainly carried out using the Google Chrome Inspect function.
 I tested all sections of the site on a combination of different screen sizes.

 - Visual testing was also carried out using <a href="https://ui.dev/amiresponsive" target="_blank" rel="noopener" aria-label="Link to Am I Responsive Website (opens in new tab)">Am I Responsive</a>.
-The responsive images above were taken from this website.
-The site provides simulations in the following sizes:
+The responsive image examples shown above were taken from this website.
+This site provides simulations in the following sizes:
     - Desktop: 1600 x 992 px - scaled down to scale (0.3181)
     - Laptop: 1280 x 802 px - scaled down to scale (0.277)
     - Tablet: 768 x 1024 px - scaled down to scale (0.219)